ABRG-Models/morphologica/README.install.mac.md

 ```

 *Note: The OpenGL maths library glm/glm.hpp is also required for the
- softmats compilation.
+ optional softmats compilation.
 I've not recently had to figure out how to do
  this with Mac ports and so I don't know how to.*

 *Be aware that if you have conflicting versions of any of the